stylekit/stylekit.github.io/_posts/2017-02-06-SPM-and-nested-frameworks.md

 9. To add your app project to Github all you do is make a new project on github.com and add a .gitignore file that ignores /.build, /Tests,/ Packages and .xcodeproj.
 Then you can stay in-sync with other team-members etc.

 ## Final word:
 I would love to include some HackNewsApp Example code.
 And I plan to.
 Until then you have to figure out how to use AlamoFire, Element and SwiftyJSON your self.
-At least now you have a solid foundation of how to start making Apps with SPM.
+At least now you have a basic foundation on how to start making Apps with SPM.